Skip to content

 Commands and utilities

-SnpEff provides several other commands and utilities that can be useful for genomic data analysis.
+SnpEff provides several commands and utilities for genomic data analysis.

-Most of this manual was dedicated the SnpEff eff and SnpEff build commands, which annotate effects and build databases respectively.
+The main commands ann/eff (variant annotation) and build (database building) are described in the Commands & command line options and Building databases pages respectively.
 Here we describe all the other commands and some scripts provided, that are useful for genomic data analysis.

 SnpEff closest